Comment on page

 - Projects looking to raise funds

-- Investment groups that pool their resources
+- Investment groups that pool their resources toward a common endeavor

 - P2E gaming guilds

-- Anyone else leveraging a shared treasury to create or do something
+- Anyone else leveraging a shared treasury to create or do something on-chain

 Paideia will generate revenue through blockchain as a service solutions.
 Initiating a DAO, distributing tokens, and upgrading to more complicated services will impose minor fees.
 All fees will be low enough that they will not have a noticeable impact on the user’s experience with the system, but high enough to cover expenses and fund continued development and growth.
 Fees will be shared between the Paideia DAO treasury and Paideia token holders who stake on the platform.